ChalmersGU-data-structure-courses/OpenDSA/RST/en/Binary/PriorityQueue.rst

 * adding a new object to the priority queue
 * removing the *smallest* object from the priority queue.

-As we shall see in the next section, it is possible to implement a priority queue so that both adding and removing take :math:`O(n \log n)` time.
+In this chapter, we will see how to implement a priority queue so that both adding and removing the minimum take :math:`O(\log n)` time.

-.. codeinclude:: Binary/PriorityQueue
+.. codeinclude:: ChalmersGU/API
-   :tag: PriorityQueue
+   :tag: PriorityQueueADT

 ..
 TODO::
    Add max priority queues, and the version with an explicit priority